aloosley/faim/README.md

 ```bash
 brew install --cask mactex
 ```
+Don't forget to restart your terminal before using the `faim` CLI.

 ## Usage
 Installing faim also (currently) installs one command line interface (CLI) tool, `faim-experiment` which can be